pupil-labs/pupil-docs/invisible/understand-the-ecosystem/index.md

 We have a strict [privacy policy](https://pupil-labs.com/legal/) that ensures your recording data is accessible only by you and those you explicitly grant access to.
 Pupil Labs will never access your recording data unless you explicitly instruct us to.

-If Cloud upload is enabled in the Invisible Companion app, then recordings will be uploaded automatically to Pupil Cloud.
+If Cloud upload is enabled in the Pupil Invisible Companion app, then recordings will be uploaded automatically to Pupil Cloud.
 No additional effort is required for data logistics.

 ## Pupil Invisible Monitor